AdobeDocs/experience-platform.en/help/dashboards/cdp-insights-data-model.md

 ---
-title: CDP Insights Data Model
+title: Customer Data Platform (CDP) Insights Data Model
-description: Learn how to use SQl queries from CDP Insights Data Models to customize your own CDP reports for your marketing and KPI use cases.
+description: Learn how to use SQL queries from CDP Insights Data Models to customize your own CDP reports for your marketing and KPI use cases.
 ---
-# (Beta) CDP Insights Data Model
+# (Beta) Customer Data Platform (CDP) Insights Data Model

 >[!IMPORTANT]
 >
 >The CDP Insights Data Models feature is in beta.
 Its features and documentation are subject to change.

-The CDP Insights Data Model feature exposes the data models and SQL that powers the insights for various profile, destination, and segmentation widgets.
-You can customize these SQL query templates to create bespoke CDP reports for your marketing and KPI use cases.
-These insights can then be used as custom widgets for your used defined dashboards.
+The Customer Data Platform (CDP) Insights Data Model feature exposes the data models and SQL that powers the insights for various profile, destination, and segmentation widgets.
+You can customize these SQL query templates to create CDP reports for your marketing and key performance indicator (KPI) use cases.
+These insights can then be used as custom widgets for your used-defined dashboards.

 ## Prerequisites

-This guide requires a working understanding of [the user-defined dashboards feature](./user-defined-dashboards.md).
+This guide requires a working understanding of the [user-defined dashboards feature](./user-defined-dashboards.md).
 Please read the documentation before continuing with this guide.

 ## CDP insight reports and use cases